-These algorithms use some or all of the steps described below; the order and inclusion of the steps does not mean that they need to be performed in this order or that they are all required in all contexts.
-The steps below are described for illustration purposes only; specific applications can and are likely to use different algorithms.
+The steps below are described for illustration purposes only; specific applications can and are likely to use different algorithms or perform some of the steps in different orders.
 Specific applications will frequently have a much simpler method of determining the keys to use, as there may be one or two key selection methods that are profiled for the application's use.

 This appendix supplements the normative information on key location in Section 6.

-Algorithm steps may include:
+These algorithms include the following steps.
+Note that the steps can be performed in any order and do not need to be treated as distinct.
+For example, keys can be tried as soon as they are found, rather than collecting all the keys before trying any.

-- 1. Collect a set of potentially applicable keys.
-Sources of keys may include: - Keys supplied by the application protocol being used. - Keys referenced by the jku (JWK Set URL) Header Parameter. - The key provided by the jwk (JSON Web Key) Header Parameter. - Keys referenced by the x5u (X.509 URL) Header Parameter. - The key provided by the x5c (X.509 Certificate Chain) Header Parameter. - Other applicable keys available to the application. - 2.
+- 1. Collect the set of potentially applicable keys.
+Sources of keys may include: - Keys supplied by the application protocol being used. - Keys referenced by the jku (JWK Set URL) Header Parameter. - The key provided by the jwk (JSON Web Key) Header Parameter. - The key referenced by the x5u (X.509 URL) Header Parameter. - The key provided by the x5c (X.509 Certificate Chain) Header Parameter. - Other applicable keys available to the application.

+The order for collecting and trying keys from different key sources is typically application dependent.
+For example, frequently all keys from a one set of locations, such as local caches, will be tried before collecting and trying keys from other locations.

+- 2. Filter the set of collected keys.
+For instance, some applications will use only keys referenced by kid (key ID) or x5t (X.509 certificate SHA-1 thumbprint) parameters.
+If the application uses the alg (algorithm), use (public key use), or key\ops (key operations) parameters, keys with keys with inappropriate values of those parameters would be excluded.
+Additionally, keys might be filtered to include or exclude keys with certain other member values in an application specific manner.
+For some applications, no filtering will be applied. - 3.
 Order the set of collected keys.
-For instance, keys referenced by kid (Key ID) or x5t (X.509 Certificate SHA-1 Thumbprint) parameters might be tried before other keys.
-Likewise, keys with certain kty (Key Type) values, alg (Algorithm) values, or other member values might be ordered before keys with other kty values, alg values, or other member values. - 3.
-Filter the set of collected keys.
-For instance, only keys referenced by kid (key ID) or x5t (X.509 certificate SHA-1 thumbprint) parameters might be tried by the application.
-Keys with an invalid certificate chain would typically be excluded.
-Keys with inappropriate alg (algorithm), use (public key use), or key\ops (key operations) values would likewise typically be excluded.
-Keys might be filtered to include or exclude keys with certain kty (key type) values or other member values.
-A limit on the number of keys to be tried might also be applied. - 4.
-Attempt signature or MAC validation for a JWS object or decryption of a JWE object with some or all of the collected and possibly ordered and/or filtered keys.
+For instance, keys referenced by kid (Key ID) or x5t (X.509 Certificate SHA-1 Thumbprint) parameters might be tried before keys with neither of these values.
+Likewise, keys with certain member values might be ordered before keys with other member values.
+For some applications, no ordering will be applied. - 4.
+Make trust decisions about the keys.
+Signatures made with keys not meeting the application's trust criteria would not be accepted.
+Such criteria might include, but is not limited to the source of the key, whether the TLS certificate validates for keys retrieved from URLs, whether a key in an X.509 certificate is backed by a valid certificate chain, and other information known by the application. - 5.
+Attempt signature or MAC validation for a JWS object or decryption of a JWE object with some or all of the collected and possibly filtered and/or ordered keys.
+A limit on the number of keys to be tried might be applied.
 This process will normally terminate following a successful validation or decryption.

+Note that it is reasonable for some applications to perform signature or MAC validation prior to making a trust decision about a key, since keys for which the validation fails need no trust decision.